microsoft/FLAML/flaml/tune/README.md

     # and the cost could be related to certain hyperparameters
     # in this example, we assume it's proportional to x
     time.sleep(config['x']/100000)
-    # use tune.report to report the dataset to optimize
+    # use tune.report to report the metric to optimize
     tune.report(metric=metric)

 analysis = tune.run(